telerik/kendo-ui-core/docs/controls/editors/upload/modes.md

 The remove handler should accept POST requests, which are configurable via the [`removeVerb`](/api/javascript/ui/upload#configuration-async.removeVerb) option.
 The requests are going to contain one or more text fields with the `"fileNames"` name.
 In this case, change it to `"fileNames[]"` using the `removeField` option.

-The handler is expected to return either:
+The handler is expected to return any of the following responses:

 * An empty response to signify success.
 * A JSON string with `"text/plain"` content encoding.
 The de-serialized object is available in the [`success`](/api/javascript/ui/upload#events-success) event handler.